notify-eu/notify-wp/README.md

     - language (f.e. nl / fr / en)
     - transport (f.e.
 SMTP)
     - params (extra array of params you want to use in template)

+When an error occurs or some param is missing, an entry will be inserted in debug.log when WP_DEBUG_LOG: true